mikhailgoudz/Ember-IMDb-App/README.md

 * Additional research reading Ember guides 2 hours
 * Coding required stories 5 Hours
 * Optional and extras 30 minutes
-* Currently trying to figure out how to complete some of the more tricky difficult ones

 ## Gif Walk Through